 The common lye product formerly known as Red Devil was discontinued many years ago due to its frequent use in the illicit production of meth or methamphetamine.

 If you look online, you're guaranteed to find high-quality, pure lye that's appropriate for soap making, and you can buy it in whatever quantity you want from the following stores:

-Get together with other soap makers in your area and go together and buy a bag of lye from a local chemical supply house.
+Get together with other soap makers in your area and go together and buy a large bag of lye from a local chemical supply house.
 Lots of soap makers buy their lye in bulk.
-Most large cities have a solvent or chemical company that will sell lye (Sodium Hydroxide) in 35 or 50 lb. bags.
-You'll pay a fraction (per pound) of what the Red Devil cost, but, you've got to be able to safely store that much lye.
-Remember the cautions you go through with a 12 oz. jar of lye, now imagine 35 lbs. of it!
+Most large cities have a solvent or chemical company that will sell sodium hydroxide in 35- or 50-pound bags.
+You'll pay a fraction (per pound) of what commercial products cost, but, you will need to safely store that much lye.
+It needs to be stored in an airtight container, safely away from children, pets, or other unknowing people.

 Make Your Own

 Lye is the commonly used word for sodium hydroxide (NaOH) or potassium hydroxide (KOH).
 Both compounds are strong alkali, highly soluble in water, and they produce caustic base solutions.
 Although the potassium compound is more appropriately called potash instead of lye, it is often confused for the sodium compound.
 It is supplied in various forms such as flakes, pellets, microbeads, coarse powder, or a solution.
 Both potassium hydroxide and sodium hydroxide are usable in making soap, but the potassium compound lends itself to liquid soap meanwhile the sodium compound will render a more solid, bar soap.